pkErbynn/js-masterclass/note.md

 - Realizations
     - Parent class can access members of child class
     - Purple numbers in console are Numbers, while White are String type
+    - **The `this` keyword in event handler points to the caller by default.
+To change the reference point to the current object, outsource the handler block to a function and use the `.bind(this)` on the function**

 ## NB